danil/rc/network.md

 ## DNS

-List DNS servers for domain:
+List all DNS records, ns (name servers) and so on

     dig example.org ANY